travis-ci/docs-travis-ci-com/user/installing-dependencies.md

     before_install:
       - sudo apt-get update -qq
-      - sudo apt-get install -y libxml2-dev
+      - sudo apt-get install libxml2-dev

 There are two things to note.
 Before installing a package, make sure to run 'apt-get update'.
 While we regularly update our build environment to include the latest security patches and updates, new package updates are released regularly, causing our packages indexes to be out of date.
 Updating the index before installing a Ubuntu package is recommended to avoid breaking your build should the package receive an update.